greyhound-forty/greyhound-forty.github.io/_posts/2015-05-01-intro-to-nix.markdown

 Less is similar to more command, but less allows both forward and backward movements.
 Moreover, less don’t require to load the whole file before viewing.
 Common commands:

     / = search for a pattern which will take you to the next occurrence.
     n = for next match in forward
     ? = search for a pattern which will take you to the previous occurrence.
     g = go to the start of file
     Shift + g = go to the end of file
     Shift + f = same as tail -f (benefit is that you can still use / to search)
     10j = 10 lines forward
     10k = 10 lines backward
-    v = using the configured editor edit the current file.
+    v = using the configured editor edit the current file

 ### head